eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 ### 2.1 Description

-Version 1.5 of the ARF contains a large number of requirements regarding the issuance of PIDs and attestations, primarily in Topic 10/23 and also in Topic 9.
+The ARF contains a large number of requirements regarding the issuance of PIDs and attestations, primarily in Topic 10/23 and also in Topic 9.
 These requirements do not distinguish between the first time a PID or attestation is issued and re-issuance of a PID or attestation